Verizon says could stop offering Hearst TV channels amid price dispute

 Hearst Television did not immediately respond to a Reuters request for comment.

-On January 1, FIOS customers in select markets may be unable to watch their favorite programming, including local news, major live sporting events and other notable entertainment, if the impasse continues.
+On Jan 1, FIOS customers in select markets may be unable to watch their favourite programming, including local news, major live sporting events and other notable entertainment, if the impasse continues.

 If the two companies do not reach an agreement, Hearst Television may themselves choose to remove channels from Fios TV, Verizon said.